Fran-cho/docs/api/errors.md

-## Response Codes
+##Errors
 We use standard HTTP status codes in our responses to notify you of how things went with your requests.
-An error will be returned with a message in most cases.
+If something went wrong, an error will be returned formatted as JSON with a `message` in most cases.
 It will look something like this:

 ```
 {